Local Support Groups

-A local support group is a peer group of people with disability, who get together to:
+A local support group is a peer group of people with disability, who join together to:

-Connect members with activities and organisations in their community, and build on the strengths each member already has
+- Connect members with activities and organisations in their community, and build on the strengths each member already has; and

 Each Local Support Group has a group convenor to coordinate the group and support what they want to achieve.